Digithy Talks: Starting a Video Production Business

 As Reema says, one challenging task would be finding that sweet spot that allows them to produce something valuable to the brand, for a price that works for the client at the same time.
 This is meant not only to make the client happy but also to ensure an ongoing relationship.

 How Social media and the pandemic shifted the production focus

-Now with Covid-19 there was further change, where the demand of video content for virtual events increased.
-Before the pandemic the events were live, but now that people can’t meet,event organizers need to provide recorded content for their audience, as well as create videos to advertise the events.
+Now with Covid-19, there was further change, where the demand for video content for virtual events increased.
+Before the pandemic the events were live, but now that people can’t meet, event organizers need to provide recorded content for their audience, as well as create videos to advertise the events.